Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Experiments

 The dataset comprises HELOC credit line applications aimed at predicting whether applicants will repay their credit lines within two years.
 We selected five financial indicators (\textit{Number of Satisfactory Trades}, \textit{Net Fraction of Revolving Burden}, \textit{Net Fraction of Installment Burden}, \textit{Number of Revolving Trades with Balance}, \textit{Number of Installment Trades with Balance}) for their potential to enable rapid behavioral adjustments.
-By allowing the selection of only a subset of variables, enforcing monotonicity constraints where features can change in only one direction, and specifying feature ranges, our method ensures actionability by focusing on financially adjustable features within realistic limits.
-Specifically, we applied the following constraints: Number of Satisfactory Trades can only increase (reflecting improved credit standing), Net Fraction of Revolving Burden and Net Fraction of Installment Burden can only decrease (indicating reduced debt utilization), Number of Revolving Trades with Balance can only decrease (showing debt consolidation), while Number of Installment Trades with Balance can both increase or decrease (allowing flexibility in loan management strategies).
+By allowing the selection of only a subset of variables, enforcing monotonicity constraints, and specifying feature ranges, our method ensures actionability by focusing on financially adjustable features within realistic limits.
+Detailed explanation of practical actionability implementation is provided in Appendix \ref{apx:actionability}.
+Specifically, Number of Satisfactory Trades can only increase (reflecting improved credit standing), Net Fraction of Revolving Burden and Net Fraction of Installment Burden can only decrease (indicating reduced debt utilization), Number of Revolving Trades with Balance can only decrease (showing debt consolidation), while Number of Installment Trades with Balance can change in either direction.
 These indicators facilitate immediate changes, such as simulating the effects of a rejected credit scenario.
 Our method generated CFs, optimizing them into six groups.
 The proposed actions are illustrated in Figure \ref{fig:heloc_expl}.
 The results reveal diverse group-specific recommendations.
 Although some groups prioritize increasing satisfactory trades, others focus on reducing revolving burdens or trades.
 In addition, the groups differ significantly in size, which highlights potential for subgroup analysis.
 A detailed interpretation is provided in Appendix \ref{apx:heloc}.